creativescala/creative-scala/book/src/pages/cycles/epicycloids.md

 # Epicycloids

-There are an unlimited number of functions we could use to create interesting curves.
-Let's see one more example, this time of what known as an [epicycloid][epicycloid].
+We're now going to see a different example of composition, in creating a type of curve known as an [epicycloid][epicycloid].
 An epicycloid is produced when we trace a point on a circle rotating around another circle.
 We can stack circles on top of circles, and change the speed at which they rotate, to produce many different curves.

+@:doodle("epicycloid", "CyclesEpicycloids.epicycloidTwoWheels")

 For our example we are going to fix the number and radius of the circles and allow their speed of rotation to vary.
 Here is the code:

 ```scala
 def epicycloid(a: Int, b: Int, c: Int): Angle => Point =